intermezzio/weffe/help.md

 -f text (default 'Arial')
     font for meme-ified text

+-B pattern
+    blur pattern: choose from box, box-strong, doublebox, and doublebox-strong cannot be used with -w

 -z pattern
     rotation as a function of time; not to be used with -r